Plan and Schedule a Nonprofit Fundraising Video

 There are many reasons why video marketing is hailed as the “future of content”.
-While 81% of businesses use video in their marketing strategy, nonprofit organizations especially benefit from the medium as 57% of those who watch a nonprofit video make a donation.
+While 86% of businesses use video in their marketing strategy, nonprofit organizations especially benefit from the medium as campaigns that include a fundraising video raise 4 times more funds than campaigns without one.
 The emergence of video-making apps certainly contributed to the increase of videos posted online, and the video shot and edited quickly on your smartphone does have a place in your marketing strategy.
 So, too, do professionally produced videos.
 Talented filmmakers are able to evoke emotion through beautiful moving images to tell your unique story.

 Working with a professional media production house can be intimidating if you haven’t had that experience before.
 To help you feel confident in this adventure, we’ve outlined the timeline to follow as you plan and prepare to film your next organizational or fundraising video.

 Pre-production: 2 weeks

 The pre-production period begins when you meet with the media production team.
 Together you will discuss your goals for the video, the type of video you want to produce, the storyline, who will be interviewed on camera and what they will be asked, possible filming locations, and what existing footage can be used in the video–often called B-roll.

 During the two weeks of pre-production after your kick-off meeting, you’ll work on scheduling your on-camera interviewees, finalizing the interview questions, confirming the locations for the shoot, and gathering the B-roll files.

 Efficiency tip: before meeting with your media production team, be sure to have enough internal meetings to decide on the goal for your video and what story you want to tell.
 If you want to include your filmmakers in those discussions, you should plan on four weeks for pre-production to allow additional time for creative planning.

 Production: 2 to 3 days